-As the strategic planning process is ongoing, the direction of the MSDH must be adapted to the current community environment and other factors that affect health in the state.
-MSDH will continue to provide those healthcare services that no private provider will take on, such as treatment of tuberculosis and STD patients.
+While MSDH must be adaptable in responding to emerging public health risks as they arise, we must also continue to provide those healthcare services that no private provider will take on, such as treatment of tuberculosis and STD patients.
 MSDH will continue surveillance of tuberculosis, STDs and HIV, as well as contact tracing, testing, and treatment to decrease spread.